wslixiaoliang/searchdog/README.md

-# photocore
+# China-story
-the project is about the world of famous. you can search famous, read the production of famous and learn more knowledge about them and you can insight the history about them and so on...
+the project is about the famous person of ancient China, you can search famous, read the story of famous, and learn more knowledge about them, and you can insight the history about China.